 Interest in and acceptance of telehealth services continues to grow.
 Current events, like the COVID-19 pandemic, have put more pressure than ever on federal and state legislators to promote access to telehealth services.
 Meanwhile, increased use of telehealth puts greater focus on the potential for fraudulent behavior and enforcement activity.
 Providers should continue to monitor developments in federal and state laws, regulations, and policies to capitalize on telehealth opportunities while staying compliant with applicable laws.

 Since 2016, Epstein Becker Green has researched, compiled, and analyzed state-specific content relating to the regulatory requirements for professional mental/behavioral health practitioners and stakeholders seeking to provide telehealth-focused services.
 We are pleased to release our latest and most comprehensive compilation of state telehealth laws, regulations, and policies within the mental/behavioral health practice disciplines.
 And for the first time, in response to reader requests, we have added content specific to the provision of telehealth services in Puerto Rico.

-While other state-focused telehealth surveys exist, Epstein Becker Green's 50-state survey focuses solely on the remote delivery of behavioral health care services.
-And, with changes rapidly taking place in this industry, Epstein Becker Green has recognized the benefit of keeping this important resource up to date as the legal and regulatory landscape continues to evolve.
+While other state-focused telehealth surveys exist, this survey focuses solely on the remote delivery of behavioral health care services.
+With changes rapidly taking place, it is vital to keep this important resource up to date as the legal and regulatory landscape continues to evolve.